thiagontnx/foundation/groupfoundation/foundation.rst

 - A three node cluster using Nodes A, B, and C has been created
 - A single node LAB "cluster" using Node D has been created
 - The Foundation VM disk image has been staged in the Node D cluster Image Service
+- The Foundation VM has been created on Node D

-During the remainder of the exercise, your team will:
+During the remainder of the exercise, you will:

-- Install the Foundation VM on Node D
+- Configure the Foundation VM network IP address
 - Use Foundation to image Nodes A, B, and C and create a 3 node cluster

 .. note::